Manage network

 sudo iptables -D

-#case1.
-Delete rule number 4 of the INPUT chain.
+# Delete rule number 4 in INPUT chain

 sudo iptables -D INPUT 4